 Southampton Post 1923

 The family business was continued under the F.G.O.
 Stuart name into the late 1930s, run by his son-in-law Charles Dowson (whom Stuart's daughter Flora married in 1904).
 Dowson is listed as living with Stuart by 1911 and as 'Manager' of the business so it is likely that he and Flora had actually been running the business for some time prior to Stuart's death.
 The 1935-1936 Kelly's directory lists the business but subsequent directories do not.
-Most likely the the destruction of number 57 during the war coupled with decline in demand for postcards and Charles Dowson's death in 1946 led to the natural run-down of the business.
+Charles continues as a newsagent at 14 Carlton Place, Southampton until his death in 1946.
+Most likely the destruction of number 57 during the war, coupled with decline in demand for postcards led to the natural run-down of the business.
 Flora died in 1957.

 It is not known what happened to Stuart's archive of negatives and records.
-Perhaps some were destroyed during the war, perhaps others discarded following the closure of the business.
+Perhaps some were destroyed during the war, with the bombing of 57 Cromwell Road, although this was nearly 20 years after his death.
+Perhaps others discarded following the closure of the business.
 Flora and Charles were childless so there would have been no obvious line of inheritance.

 Find out more about collecting Stuart's cards.